 - d-Dimer test - blood test that can diagnose thrombosis

-Treatments for embolism are designed to destroy the embolus or clot, stop the clot from getting bigger, and prevent new clots from forming.
+Treatments for embolism are designed to stop the clot from getting bigger, prevent new clots from forming, or destroy/remove the embolus or clot if necessary.
 A first step in treating most embolisms is to treat shock and provide oxygen therapy.

-Clot-busting drugs called thrombolytics may also be administered, but they carry a high risk of excessive bleeding and are generally only used in the critically ill.
-In addition, very ill people with low blood pressure may receive medication such as dopamine to increase pressure.
+Clot-busting drugs called thrombolytics may also be administered, but they carry a high risk of excessive bleeding and are only normally used in the critically ill.
+Thrombolytics include Activase, Retavase, and Eminase.

 Compression methods prevent blood clots by forcing blood into deep veins and reducing the amount of pooled blood.